often-curious/SamsTools/README.md

 - Steps to reproduce the issue
 - Screenshots (if applicable)

-While this is a hobby project and responses may not be immediate, I review all submissions.
+While this is a hobby project and responses may not be immediate, I will try review all submissions.

 ## How to Develop Your Own